 The stereo matching results are delivered in the form of a disparity map from the perspective of the left camera.
-The disparity map assigns each pixel in the left camera image to a corresponding pixel in the right camera image.
+The disparity map associates each pixel in the left camera image to a corresponding pixel in the right camera image.
 Because both images were previously rectified to match an ideal standard epipolar geometry, corresponding pixels should only differ in their horizontal coordinates.
 The disparity map thus only encodes a horizontal coordinate difference.

 An example for a left camera image and the corresponding disparity map are shown in Figures 9a and 9b.
 Here the disparity map has been color coded, with blue hues reflecting small disparities, and red hues reflecting large disparities.
-The disparity is proportional to the inverse depth of the corresponding scene point.
-It is thus possible to transform the disparity map into a set of 3D points.
-This can be done at a correct metric scale if the cameras have been calibrated properly.
+As can be seen, the disparity is proportional to the inverse depth of the corresponding scene point.